 Details matter in a personal injury case.
 They matter at each step of the process in proving negligence.
 Those details matter in each percentage point of fault that is assigned–in some cases the shift of a few percentage points can mean the shift of thousands of dollars.

 Not only do the details matter, but the willingness of your Duluth personal injury lawyer to battle an insurance company over those details matters a great deal.
-Attorney Richard Parsons knows how to do legal battle.
-His experience as an Assistant District Attorney means he’s perfectly willing to go to court to get a fair settlement and he knows how to win once he gets there.
-Parsons Law, LLC was founded to give injured plaintiffs a place to go where they could get diligent and vigorous representation that would fight for fairness.
+Our cooperating attorneys know how to do legal battle.
+Their experience as trial lawyers means they are perfectly willing to go to court to get a fair settlement and they know how to win once they gets there.
+Attorney in Tune, LLC was founded to give injured plaintiffs a place to go where they could get diligent and vigorous representation that would fight for fairness.